durrantlab/autogrow4/tutorial/TUTORIAL.md

 #### Additional Pathing Instructions

 To use `obabel` to convert files, AutoGrow4 requires the path to the `obabel` executable.
-Once installed the path to the `obabel` executable can be found by running `which obabel`
+Once Open Babel is installed, the path to the `obabel` executable can be found by running `which obabel`

 This path should be provided to AutoGrow4 using the `--obabel_path` variable: